Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Large AI models for wireless communications

 Building upon these capabilities, specific frameworks and architectural concepts are proposed to realize agentic AI-RAN.
 For example, AgentNet \cite{xiao2025agenticainetworking6g} envisions specialized networking ecosystems supporting heterogeneous AI agents like foundation model agents and embodied agents, facilitating efficient information exchange and coordination.
 Generative foundation models themselves can serve as interactive knowledge resources or be specialized into agents capable of understanding tasks, orchestrating workflows, and managing network components through well defined interfaces \cite{xiao2024llmagents6gorchestrator}.
 This agent driven architecture offers inherent simplifications, notably through control and user plane separation, and facilitates dynamic service orchestration and intent based networking, allowing high level goals to be translated into automated network adjustments \cite{dev2025advancedarchitecturesintegratedagentic}.

 Similar to the hallucination issues in code generation, the stochastic nature of agentic AI introduces even more critical risks in operational environments.
 Specifically, agents may generate plausible but incorrect network configurations or decisions.
 For instance, an agent might hallucinate a resource allocation command that assigns users to a restricted frequency band (e.g., radar bands), violating spectrum regulations and causing severe interference to primary services.
 Besides, a temporary drop in traffic might be misinterpreted, leading to a critical macro base station being wrongly put into deep sleep.
 The result is an instant coverage gap and widespread call drops.
 To address these challenges, establishing a trustworthy agentic workflow is essential.
 First, leveraging RAG enables agents to cross-verify actions against up-to-date 3GPP standards and historical network logs, thereby reducing fact-conflicting hallucinations caused by outdated or missing domain knowledge \cite{liu2024hallucinationawareoptimizationlargelanguage}.
 Second, integrating structured causal reasoning allows agents to explicitly construct causal directed acyclic logic graphs before execution.
 This ensures the agent captures the correct conditional dependencies between network variables, mitigating logically inconsistent hallucinations where generated actions violate physical propagation laws \cite{li2025mitigatinghallucinationslargelanguage}.
 Finally, a separate AI verification layer serves as a critical safeguard.
 This validator model or rule-based engine audits all generated commands against physical network constraints, ensuring invalid configurations are intercepted before they can impact the live network \cite{wang2025wirelesshallucinationgenerativeaienabled}.
+However, for critical telecommunications infrastructure, relying solely on rule-based engines is insufficient to prevent catastrophic network failures.
+To address this, it is imperative to establish a rigorous, multi-layered verification framework that specifically validates every AI-generated action before execution.
+First, at the mathematical level, formal verification methods \cite{cohen2024llm} must be incorporated to strictly prove that the generated configurations do not violate hard safety properties (e.g., avoiding routing loops, spectrum overlapping, or antenna power overloads).
+Second, at the system level, integrating a digital twin-based sandbox is essential \cite{khan2022digital, bariah2023digital}.
+By executing the agent's decisions in a high-fidelity virtual replica of the RAN, operators can proactively observe network-wide impacts and isolate fatal hallucinations from the live infrastructure.
+Third, at the execution level, a human-in-the-loop authorization mechanism should be mandated for core network alterations, ensuring that autonomous agents augment rather than bypass human oversight \cite{natarajan2025human}.
+Together, this comprehensive verification framework strengthens the operational safety and reliability of Agentic AI in 6G networks.